Vilano Beach is taller, wider as restoration project continues

-People have had dinner and a show when they ate at The Reef Restaurant this week.

-The project to restore this part of Vilano Beach is happening right in the back of the restaurant.

 "It’s been quite fascinating to watch.
-Oh, it’s changed a lot," Reef Restaurant manager Jeremy Ticehurst said.
+Oh it’s changed a lot," said manager Jeremy Ticehurst.
 "They’re working 24-7."

-The beach and now covers those stairs and the beach is almost level now with the restaurant.

-According to the Army Corps of Engineers, work will proceed along the coast 100 – 500 feet a day.
+According to the Army Corps of Engineers, work will proceed along the coast 100-to- 500 feet a day.

 Ticehurst said, "This project has just changed everything."

-1.3 million cubic yards, or the equivalent of about 93,000 dump trucks of sand, is being dredged from the Intra-coastal Waterway near the Castillo de San Marcos.
-The sand is pushed into pipes that run along the beach, the sand is spit out onto the coast, and then bulldozers spread it.
+About 1.3 million cubic yards, or the equivalent of about 93,000 dump trucks of sand, is being dredged from the Intracoastal Waterway near the Castillo de San Marcos.
+The sand is pushed into pipes that run along the beach, the sand spits out onto the coast and then bulldozers spread it.

 "It’s quite a feat of engineering," Ticehurst said.